iodepo/odis-arch/book/thematics/depth/index.md

 ## Introduction

-This document introduces approaches for the representation of depth in the metadata to aid in the discovery and filtering of resources of interest.
+This document introduces approaches for the representation of depth in the metadata to aid in the discovery and filtering of resources of interest based on depth values.

 ## Scope

-Note that the scope of this work is related to the metadata and specifically leverages schema.org and geoSPARQL vocabularies to do this encoding.
-It is not focused on the methods associated with depth in the data.
+The scope of this work is related to the metadata and specifically leverages schema.org and geoSPARQL vocabularies to do this encoding.

-## Depth

 We will address two areas in the data model for the representation of depth.
 One is that the depth is expressed in a variable measured.
 The other than